Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Non-Asymptotic Approximation

-We also note that the convergence rate in $n$ is reasonably fast, because it decays polynomially in $n$ even though they approximate a random element on an infinite-dimensional space $\lip(\mX)$.
-An ordinal Gaussian approximation method, e.g., the Berry-Esseen bound, cannot obtain such the polynomial rate in $n$ because of the infinite dimensionality.
+{ Furthermore, we note that the convergence rate in $n$ is reasonably fast, because it decays polynomially in $n$ although it approximates a random element on the infinite-dimensional space $\lip(\mX)$.
+An ordinary Gaussian approximation theory cannot obtain such a polynomial rate in $n$ because of the infinite dimensionality.
+Especially, the Berry-Esseen bound \citep{bentkus2005lyapunov} for Gaussian approximation on a $p$-dimensional space is $O(p^{1/4}n^{-1/2})$, which diverges when $p=\infty$.
+In contrast, the Gaussian approximation theory we use, which focuses only on approximating the maximum of Gaussian processes, has a valid error bound in $n$ even with the infinite dimension. }